Canada Work Permits

 Step 3: Work Permit is Issued

-Once HRSDC confirmation is granted, and the foreign worker qualifies for a permit, it is usually issued within approximately one month (click here for current processing times).
+Once ESDC confirmation is granted, and the foreign worker qualifies for a permit, it is usually issued within approximately one month (click here for current processing times).

 Work permits are generally issued for periods between one and three years, depending on the occupation, length of employment contract and other factors.